georgeprokopenko/Animated-Login-Form/README.md

 # Animated-Login-Form
-Animated Login form written ob Objective- C. Currently only owl character included.
-More characters will be later.
+Animated Login form written on Objective- C. Currently only owl character is included.
+More characters will be available later.

 # Description
 This app shows how to use my animated form view.